bruceravel/demeter/documentation/DPG/data/plot.rst

 plot.
 The plot can then be replicated in another program simply by importing and plotting the columns.

 Here is an example.
 The fit is the standard copper fit.
 At the end, the data, the fit, the window, and the paths are plotted usin the gnuplot backend.
-Then, at line 67, the “SingleFile” backend is used to output that plot to a file.
+Then, at line 67, the :quoted:`SingleFile` backend is used to output that plot to a file.

 .. code-block:: perl
    :linenos: